DFE-Digital/get-help-with-tech/app/views/devices_guidance/enrol_chromebooks_without_user_logins.md

 ## Enrolling Chromebooks

-Before you enrol your devices, please ensure that you have the correct number of Chrome licenses available in your domain by going to ‘Devices’ > ‘Chrome devices’ and click the ‘Upgrades’ button in the top right.
-If you do not have enough licenses for the number of devices you need to enrol and manage, [please contact us](/get-support).
+Before you enrol your devices, ensure that you have the correct number of Chrome licenses available in your domain by going to ‘Devices’ > ‘Chrome devices’ and click the ‘Upgrades’ button in the top right.
+If you do not have enough licenses for the number of devices you need to enrol and manage, [contact us](/get-support).

 Follow these instructions to enrol your devices:

 1. Unbox multiple devices and turn on
 2. Connect to WiFi (open hotspot or ensure hostnames open on network)
-3. On login screen press ctrl + alt + e (or click ‘More options’ > ‘Enterprise Enrollment’)
+3. On login screen press ‘ctrl’ + ‘alt’ + ‘e’ (or click ‘More options’ > ‘Enterprise Enrollment’)
 4. Enter credentials on enrollment screen (use the role account you created earlier)
     1. Username: `XXXX@dfeschool.com`
     2. Password: `qqqqwwww`